 The Board is responsible for establishing a sound framework to manage risks and maintaining a sound system of internal controls to safeguard shareholders' investment and the Company's assets as required by the MCCG 2012.
 The Directors also have a general responsibility for taking reasonable steps to prevent and detect fraud and other irregularities.
-The Statement of Risk Management and Internal Control set out on page 15 and 16 of this Annual Report provides an overview of risk management and the state of internal control within the Group.
+The Statement on Risk Management and Internal Control set out on pages 19 to 20 of this Annual Report provides an overview of risk management and the state of internal control within the Group.